ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### Plan of Attack

-2-week milestones; built demos at end of milestones.
+2-week milestones; built demos at end of each milestone.

 * Milestone 1
     * Tech Design Doc